TypeCellOS/TypeCell/docs/interactive-introduction.md

 Notice how we're using React / JSX in combination with a `default` export to make the display of a cell more meaningful to the user.

-Next, we'll use an range slider to indicate how many cans we have prepared.
+Next, we'll create some user input fields to indicate how much food we have prepared.
 The built-in TypeCell Input library makes this extremely easy: